Association football in the Republic of Ireland: Republic of Ireland national team

-Women's game
+Women's football

 Women's football is growing in the Republic of Ireland.
 The Women's National League (Ireland) was resurrected in 2011.
 There is a national team also which compete on an international basis.
-They are currently attempting to qualify for the European Championships in Sweden in 2013.
+They played in their first world cup at the 2023 FIFA Women's World Cup.

 Stadiums used for association football in the Republic of Ireland

 Croke Park, Thomond Park and the RDS Arena have been used as football venues during the construction of the Aviva.